openstack-archive/tripleo-docs/doc/source/install/installation/installing.rst

           su - stack

    .. note::
-      The containerized undercloud is intended to work correctly with SELinux permissive, and cannot be installed to a system with SELinux enforcing.
+      The undercloud is intended to work correctly with SELinux enforcing.

-      .. admonition:: Stable Branch
-         :class: stable

-         The instack undercloud is intended to work correctly with SELinux enforcing, and cannot be installed to a system with SELinux disabled.
-         If SELinux enforcement must be turned off for some reason, like upgrading an undercloud into containers, it should instead be set to permissive.
+      Installatoins with the permissive/disabled SELinux are not recommended.
+      The ``undercloud_enable_selinux`` config option controls that setting.

    .. note::
       vlan tagged interfaces must follow the if_name.vlan_id convention, like for